 - Knowledge Base in Psychology: Students should demonstrate fundamental knowledge and comprehension of the major concepts, theoretical perspectives, historical trends, and empirical findings to discuss how psychological principles apply to behavioral problems.

 - Scientific Inquiry and Critical Thinking: The skills in this domain involve the development of scientific reasoning and problem solving, including effective research methods.

 - Ethical and Social Responsibility in a Diverse World: The skills in this domain involve the development of ethically and socially responsible behaviors for professional and personal settings in a landscape that involves increasing diversity.

 - Communication: Students should demonstrate competence in writing and in oral and interpersonal communication skills.

 - Professional Development: The emphasis in this goal is on application of psychology-specific content and skills, effective self-reflection, project-management skills, teamwork skills, and career preparation.

 - Internship opportunities available for qualified Senior Psychology majors

 - Psychology Club which is open to all Psychology majors.
-This club is organized and run by elected officers in the Psychology program, along with a faculty sponsor.
-It meets regularly and engages in activities related to the field of Psychology (i.e., field trips, special speaker, etc.)
+This club is organized and run by elected officers in the Psychology program, along with a faculty advisor.

-- Psi Chi, the National Honor Society for Psychology majors, is available at Wesley College.
+- Psi Chi, the International Honor Society for Psychology is available at Wesley College.
 This honors organization is open to students who have either a major or minor in Psychology and who meet the national organization’s requirements for induction

 - Directed research with a faculty member.
 This provides an excellent opportunity to engage in and present independent research before entering into graduate school